GSA-TTS/identity-handbook/_articles/team-roles.md

 ## All Team Members

-- Continuously supports diversity, equity and inclusion of our teams and the work we do for the public
+- Continuously supports the dignity and respect of all team members and the public in our work
 - Attends agile ceremonies (daily standup, backlog refinement, planning, retros)
 - Look for ways the team can work more efficiently, save cost, and brings that up in a helpful way.
 - Demos work at Demo day